 - Some voices are very ‘bright’ on the high-end

-The AT2020 is one of the most affordable microphones for rap vocals.
-It’s consistently priced for artists on a budget and can usually be found bundled with other accessories – thus saving you money in the long-run.
+The AT2020 is one of the most affordable microphones for recording rap vocals.
+It’s consistently priced for rappers on a budget and can usually be found bundled with other accessories (like a pop filter or shock mount).

 The quality of this microphone is relatively good considering its price.
 With good microphone placement and technique, your vocals will come out pretty clear.